-2.2 Metrics for Assessing System Structure and Quality
+2.2.
+Metrics for assessing system structure and quality

-During system development, several factors should be considered in order to detect the growing of degenerative conditions in the system architecture, or in the code.
+During system development, several factors should be considered in order to detect the growing of degenerative conditions in the system architecture or in the code.
 A system may become too expensive to be maintained, too complex to be reusable, too complex to be portable, etc. Most of these features are referred into the typical quality profile defined by the well-known ISO9126 standard series on software quality.

 It is commonly believed that the object-oriented technology can be a way to produce more reliable, maintainable, portable, etc., systems.
 These very important features are not automatically achieved by the OOP adoption.
-In fact, only a "good" application of the OOP may produce indirect results on some of the quality features - [Basili et al. 1996], [Briand et al. 1998a], [Daly et al. 1995].
+In fact, only a "good" application of the OOP may produce indirect results on some of the quality features (Daly et al., 1995; Basili et al., 1996; Briand et al., 1998a).
 It is also very difficult to quantify what "good application of the OOP" means.
 This obviously depends on the context: language, product type (library, embedded system, applications on GUI, etc.), etc. The context also influences the measures obtained on the product and the reference product profile.

-Some quality features are very difficulty estimated by analyzing system code or documentation - e.g., efficiency, maturity, suitability, accuracy and security; thus, measures based on the results of testing and questionnaires are needed.
+Some quality features are very difficult to estimate by analyzing system code or documentation, e.g., efficiency, maturity, suitability, accuracy and security; thus, measures based on the results of testing and questionnaires are needed.

-To this end, several criteria for controlling class degenerative conditions are typically based on bounds on the number of local or inherited attributes; on the number of local or inherited methods; on the number of the total number of attributes (NA = NAL + NAI), local and inherited attributes) or methods (NM = NML + NMI), local and inherited methods), etc. (see glossary table in Section A).
+To this end, several criteria for controlling class degenerative conditions are typically based on bounds on the number of local or inherited attributes; on the number of local or inherited methods; on the number of the total number of attributes (NA = NAL + NAI, local and inherited attributes) or methods (NM =NML + NMI, local and inherited methods), etc. (see Table 9 in Appendix A).

 Interesting metrics are those related to the inheritance hierarchy analysis.
-These lead to important assumptions about the quality of the analysis/design phases of the software development process and system maintainability, reusability, extensibility, testability, etc. In the literature, the so-called DIT, Depth of Inheritance Tree, metric has been proposed [Chidamber et al. 1994].
+These lead to important assumptions about the quality of the analysis/design phases of the software development process and system maintainability, reusability, extensibility, testability, etc. In the literature, the so-called DIT, depth of inheritance tree, metric has been proposed (Chidamber and Kemerer, 1994).
 DIT estimates the number of direct superclasses until the root is reached.
 As can be easily understood, it ranges from 0 to N (where 0 is obtained in the case of root classes).
-Metric DIT is strongly correlated with maintenance costs [Li et al. 1993].
+Metric DIT is strongly correlated with maintenance costs (Li and Henry, 1993).
 This metric is not very suitable for treating the case of multiple inheritance; in fact, in the implementations reported in the literature, for the case of multiple inheritance, DIT metric evaluates the maximum value among the possible paths towards the several roots or the mean value among the possible values.
 These measures are in most cases an over-simplification of the real conditions because the complexity of a class obviously depends on all the superclasses.
-In order to solve this problem, metric NSUP (Number of SUPerclasses) has been proposed and compared with DIT in [Bucci et al. 1998].
+In order to solve this problem, metric NSUP (number of superclasses) has been proposed and compared with DIT in (Bucci et al., 1998).